-To begin the porting process, the first thing you will need to do is contact your current carrier to get the information they have on file for your account.
+To begin the porting process, the first thing you will need to do is contact your current carrier to get the information they have on file for your project.
 You will need to speak to someone in the porting department, as they'll be able to provide you with service information for the number.
-Note: if you contact your current carrier's customer support team, they may provide you with billing information for your account, which is not the information needed to port your number.
+Note: if you contact your current carrier's customer support team, they may provide you with billing information for your project, which is not the information needed to port your number.

 In order to port your number, we'll need the following information of the authorized user or owner of the number.